qdgrasp/qdgrasp.github.io/object_pose_adaptation.md

 <p align="justify">
 <font style="font-size:1.3rem;font-family:'Georgia',serif;">
 Authors deeply thank Pr.
-Sven Behnke andthe members of the AIS lab of Bonn for their warm welcome and support.
+Sven Behnke and the members of the AIS lab of Bonn for their warm welcome and support.
 </font>
 </p>